Fragrance free FACE MOISTURISERS

-Used to draw in external water and draw-up internal water from the deeper layers of the skin and bind it in the upper layers of the skin (the Stratum Corneum) in order to keep it plump and hydrated.
+Used to draw in external water and draw-up internal water from the deeper layers of the skin and bind it in the upper layers of the skin (the Stratum Corneum) in order to keep it hydrated.
 Some common humectants include; Aloe Vera, Glycerin and Hyaluronic Acid.

 These ingredients provide a seal across the top of the skin in order to reduce water loss through evaporation (trans-epidermal water loss or TEWL).
 Some common occlusives include; Plant Oils and Butters, Petrolatum, and Silicones.